Vincenwwx/Smarter-and-safer-working-environment/README.md

 Attention: After installation, the mqtt server should be configured to allow **remote access** and the **authentication** method should also be specified.

+## MQTT Subscribe & Publish

+Sensor data of the entrance will be published under topic:

+> working_building/entrance/sensor_data

+Sensor data of the office (environment) will be published under topic:

+> working_building/environment/sensor_data

+All the plans will be published under topic:

+> working_building/plan